Data Centralization in a Translation Management System

 If you already have TMs and termbases in formats like tmx, .cvs, .xlsx, and .tbx, you can import them into your cloud translation management system (TMS) without too much pre-processing.
 In case of translation memories and termbases with specific settings, the Wordbee tech team can, of course, help you with custom scripts and other input formats.
 In any case, we recommend you carefully set up the export tool in order to be able to preserve and save as much metadata as possible.

-Metadata, i.e. data about data, is information used to describe the data that is contained in something like a repository or a webpage/website etc. The metadata of a TM can help you to trace a translated segment back to a translator, date and time, a specific project, specific document, and machine translation usage.
+Metadata, i.e. data about data, is information used to describe the data that is contained in something like a repository or a webpage/website etc. The metadata of a TM can help you to trace a translated segment back to a translator, a date and time, a specific project, specific document, and machine translation usage.
 This allows 1) a translator to choose more recent material to leverage or to delete segments that may contain an outdated translation; and 2) your project managers to handle your company’s TMs effectively.

 One final word on TMs and databases: set up a maintenance schedule for their periodic cleaning and update.
 Take a look at Strategies to KonMari Your Translation Memories for best practices.